FortiAnalyzer

 Description

-This article describes how to check high CPU usage and how to fix it.
+This article describes how to check high CPU and memory usage and how to fix it.

 Scope